mulesoft-consulting/crc32-checksum-file-generator-java/README.md

 # crc32-checksum-file-generator-java
 This is a JAVA code that generates Unix (Ubuntu) cksum algorithm CRC 32 checksum file using Jacksum jar.

+# How to use this code
+1. Clone the code in your local
+2. Copy the GenerateCRC32checksumFile.java class in your Mule Project
+3. Add the jacksum.jar in your project (This jar is also provided in the source code)
+4. Invoke this class in your Mule flow and pass the three arguments of type String - orgFilename, inputPath, outputPath

 Below is the rationale behind generating this file during the File Transfer type of integrations.

 # Audit Files and Usage of Dropbox Inbound Folder